On July 12, 1901, the Little Kanawha Valley Bank was incorporated in Glenville.

 Festival and the General Federated Woman’s Club of Glenville.

-the bank, you will see the oak framing and marble counters and the
+the bank, you will see the oak framing, marble counters and the

 original metal grillwork around the two bank work stations, one for the